DevDumDum/FlutterPortfolio/README.md

 # FlutterPortfolio
-This is the product of 40 hours worth of studying and development.
+This is a product of 40 hours worth of studying and development.
 This is my Portfolio created in Flutter.

 Project video demo -> https://youtube.com/shorts/Hg2qo1HY_0Y?feature=share